Dieting can be a challenge. Watching what you eat and counting as well as planning meals can make it difficult to stay on track with your diet plan.

 6. Purchase Your Produce During the Right Season

 Buying fruits and vegetables outside of the standard season can result in higher prices.
 If possible, try to purchase your produce items when they are in season.
-The fruits and vegetables tend to be less expensive and taste better.
+Fruits and vegetables tend to be less expensive and taste better.

 Most fruits and vegetables can be frozen, allowing you to purchase produce that is in season and save it for later.